addosampong/tmdb/README.md

 The TMDb dataset has some interesting characteristics about movies released from 1960 to 2015.
 These characteristics have been explored, analysed and visualized in the accompanying `Jupyter Notebook`.
 The analysis and visualizations give some insights to answer the questions posed before the start of the data analysis process.

-The actual exploration and analysis of the dataset together with the conclusions can be found in the accompanying `Jupyter Notebook`
+The actual exploration and analysis of the dataset together with the conclusions can be found in the accompanying `Jupyter Notebook`.
+Kindly open the `Investigate_a_Dataset.ipynb` file to see the actual data exploratory analysis.